 How to make a garden for monarchs

-Milkweed is the only plant on which female monarchs lay their eggs.
 Create a flower garden where monarchs can reproduce and feed – while putting on a magnificent show for you.
+Integrate milkweed because it is the only plant on which female monarchs lay their eggs.

 Step 1 – Choose a spot they’ll like

 Butterflies like warmth and quiet.
-Set up your garden in a calm, sunny area sheltered from the wind.
+Set up your garden in a calm and welcoming, sunny area sheltered from the wind.
 Choose features that retain the sun’s heat, such as paving stones, low walls and natural stones.
 The monarchs will warm up here on chilly days.

 A patch of damp sand, a little “beach” between flowerbeds, will make it possible for the butterflies to get the mineral salts they need.
 You don’t need a big yard – just a small corner or a few pots on a balcony will do the trick!